- Transfer Credit Policies

 - Hepatitis A is highly recommended but is not required.

-Additional information regarding health requirements is provided within admission packet.
+Additional information regarding health requirements is provided within the enrollment packet.

 - Registered nurses must be licensed by the state(s) in which they plan to work.
 Persons making application for licensure are screened for criminal records and/or convicted felonies.
 If you have a criminal record, you should consider seeking individual legal counsel as to the possibility of being ineligible for licensure and/or clinical experiences prior to applying for admission to the program.
 Background check information may be shared with the College’s clinical sites.